South Seattle Crime Prevention Council

 SSCPC meetings

 Meetings are held the first Wednesday of most months from 7:00pm - 8:30pm.
-Meetings are usually held at the SE Senior Center, 4655 S. Holly St. No meetings are scheduled for August and January.
+Meetings are usually held at the SE Senior Center, 4655 S. Holly St. (corner of Rainier Ave.
+S. & S. Holly St.) Meetings are usually not scheduled for August or January.
 Meeting schedule is subject to change for holidays.

 more information